Today's Articles

 Jarome Iginla

 He played over 1500 games in the National Hockey League (NHL) for the Calgary Flames, Pittsburgh Penguins, Boston Bruins, Colorado Avalanche, and Los Angeles Kings.
 Jarome Arthur Iginla was born in Edmonton, Alberta, and raised in the adjoining city of St. Albert.
-His father was originally from Nigeria and changed his first name from Adekunle to Elvis when he arrived in Canada.
+His father was originally from Nigeria, but his first name was changed from Adekunle to Elvis when he arrived in Canada.
 His surname means "Big tree" in Yoruba, his father's native language.
 Iginla's mother, Susan, is originally from Oregon and has worked as a massage therapist and music teacher.
 Iginla grew up with his mother and grandparents after his parents divorced when he was a year old.
 He has two brothers, Jason and Stephen, and two sisters, Theresa and Elizabeth.

 As a youth, Iginla played baseball and was the catcher on the Canadian national junior team.
 He credits his grandfather for his hockey career, as with his mother working and father attending law school, he would not have had the opportunity to play sports at a high level if not for his grandfather's support.
 He played his entire minor hockey career in St. Albert, leading the Alberta Midget Hockey League in scoring as a 15-year-old with 87 points for the St. Albert Midget Raiders in 1992–93.
 He led the NHL in goals and points in 2001–02 and won the Lester B. Pearson Award as its most valuable player.
 In 2003–04, Iginla led the league in goals for the second time and captained the Flames to the Stanley Cup Finals, leading the playoffs in goals.

 A six-time NHL All-Star, Iginla is the Flames' all-time leader in goals, points, and games played.
 He is one of 20 players in NHL history to score over 600 goals and is one of 34 players to record 1,300 points in his career.
-He is a past Mark Messier Leadership Award winner and has been recognized by both the Flames and the league for his community work; At the same time, a Flames member, Iginla, donated $2,000 to the children's charity Kidsport for every goal he scored.
+He is a past Mark Messier Leadership Award winner and has been recognized by both the Flames and the league for his community work.
+At the same time, a Flames member, Iginla, donated $2,000 to the children's charity Kidsport for every goal he scored.

 In international hockey, Iginla has represented Canada on numerous occasions.
 He was a member of championship teams at the 1996 World Junior and 1997 World Championships and the 2004 World Cup of Hockey.
 He is a three-time Olympian and two-time gold medal winner, including at the 2002 Winter Olympics, where he helped lead Canada to its first Olympic hockey championship in 50 years.